We may be able to help if you have a business idea you would like to progress after graduation but need a visa to stay in the UK.

-Successful applicants can bring their family members (spouses/partners and children under 18) to the UK.
+Successful applicants can bring their family members (spouses/partners/unmarried partners who have cohabited for at least 2 years/children under 18) to the UK.
 At the end of two years, you can switch to an Innovator visa to extend your stay and develop your business in the UK.

 To be endorsed you must be able to demonstrate and evidence that you have a genuine and credible business that will meet the following criteria:

 - Innovation: There must be a genuine business plan that meets new or existing market needs and/or creates a competitive advantage;

 - Viability: Your business plan is realistic and achievable based on your available resources and you have the necessary skills, knowledge, experience and market awareness to successfully run the business;

 - Scalability: There must be evidence of structured planning and of potential for job creation and growth into national and international markets.

 You may have already begun setting up your business, but should not yet have commenced trading.
 The only exceptions to this are if you have already been granted leave under the Start-up or Tier 1 (Graduate Entrepreneur) categories, or under the Tier 4 doctorate extension scheme.

 You must be fully engaged with the Student Enterprise Service at Edinburgh Innovations for a minimum of 3 months prior to application or be able to provide evidence that you have been developing your idea independently for at least 3 months.

 You do not need any funds to invest in your business at this stage.
 However, you may need to show you have funds to support yourself: